Diffusion-based Graph Generative Methods: Applications

 \section{Applications}

 Diffusion models not only achieved outstanding performance for images and language data, but also show great potential in the field of special data structure generation.
-In this section, we will elaborate on applications of diffusion on molecule generation, motion generation and generation of other forms of graph data.
+In this section, we will elaborate on applications of diffusion on AI for scientific discovery, computer vision, generic graph generation and other forms of graph generative tasks.